 GARNA Book Club

-Joining an earth-centered book club lets you explore environmental issues through diverse voices, fostering a deeper connection to nature and inspiring action through thought-provoking discussions.
+Joining GARNA’s book club lets you explore environmental issues through diverse voices, fostering a deeper connection to nature through thought-provoking discussions.

 glasses on open book on grass